 So far, Point Nine has managed to get almost all of its portfolio companies to open up offices in San Francisco and the Valley, with the exception of Clio, a Canadian SaaS software platform focused on law firms.
 Cleo is staying up in the Great White North — for the time being anyway.

 The list of Valley-bound Point Nine companies includes Denmark’s Zendesk, now situated in San Francisco; Algolia, a Paris enterprise software play targeting developers, which is in the process of moving to the Valley; ShiftPlanning, a Panamanian business management software startup, also en route to San Francisco; and Vend, a New Zealand POS software company with personnel now working in San Francisco.

 A major lure for Point Nine is what the duo said was access to the best salespeople on the planet: Americans.
 While Europe has some of the best engineers working in tech, the Europeans lack what the two said was a killer instinct to sell, and sell successfully.

 “When European partners want to scale up sales, its very hard to find them in Europe.
 We feel Americans tend to be the best salesman,” Chudzinski, who was born in Western Poland, said.

 Point Nine Capital is a Berlin-based early-stage venture capital firm, primarily investing in Software-as-a-Service (SaaS), marketplace, lead generation and eCommerce startups.
-The fund and its managers have backed a number of highly s... read more »
+The fund and ...
+All Point Nine Capital news »